iamdamosuzuki/AV-Pres-Validation-Workflows/README.md

 <details>
   <summary>Hint 3</summary>

-  The following command will create a spectogram for every file.
+  The following command will create a spectrogram for every file.
 You can use this to see if there are any errors in the frequency specturum

   ```
   for file in *.mkv ; do ffmpeg -i "$file" -vn -lavfi showspectrumpic=s=1280x480 "${file}.png" ; done